遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 In 2017, Kuanyin Chemical Fiber Plant joined the Labor Safety and Health Family Registry, a coaching program launched by the Office of Labor Inspection of Taoyuan City Government.
 It was then the plant established Kuansin E Family and served as the core leader of the program.
 To scale the program operation and demonstrate its commitment to safety and health management, Kuanyin Chemical Fiber Plant established another safety and health family, “Wei Nin Ping An,” in 2023 as a core leader in the Labor Safety and Health Registry, providing coaching and mentorship for smaller plants to develop workplace safety and health awareness and culture.

 Kuansin E Family has been assisting the government with the implementation of occupational safety and health management since its founding.
-Implementation efforts in 2023 include the following:
+Implementation efforts in 2024 include the following:

 • Kuansin E Family provided strong member support, helping them diagnose occupational safety and health issues and proposing improvement measures.
-Of the 26 measures recommended in 2023, 25 have been completed, representing a 96.2% improvement rate.
-Compared to 2022, the number of improvement measures recommended dropped by 33, a sign that the coaching provided through Kuansin E Family has heightened members’ awareness of self-management regarding safety and health.
-By reducing health and safety deficiencies through construction or administrative improvement, Kuansin E Family and its members are building workplace safety and a safety culture.
+The 31 measures recommended in 2024 have all been completed, representing a 100% improvement rate.
+Compared with 2023, though the number of recommended improvement measures rose slightly, most employees showed support for these measures, a sign that the implementation of Labor Safety and Health Family Registry has raised the members’ awareness of occupational safety and health.
+The registry encourages self-management and self-evaluation, which is helping members maintain occupational safety and health while building a safety culture.

 Performance of Safety and Health Family Program